-This website was made to help you detect and respond to suicide risk in others.
+Step-by-step guidance to detect and respond to suicide risk in others with confidence

 About the suicide response project